Ramadan1521996/Airlinesapp/README.md

 # Airlinesapp
--it simple app that starts with a splash screen to then open to the main view displaying airlines list.
+- it simple app that starts with a splash screen to then open to the main view displaying airlines list.
 Provide the option to filter this list by airline name, airline id or country using a search view. when you select an airline entry will redirect to airline details page.